camunda/camunda-docs-manual/content/reference/rest/history/process-instance/post-process-instance-query.md

   </tr>
   <tr>
     <td>processDefinitionKeyNotIn</td>
     <td>Exclude instances that belong to a set of process definitions.
-Must be a json array of process definition keys.</td>
+Must be a JSON array of process definition keys.</td>
   </tr>
   <tr>
     <td>processDefinitionName</td>